 Recently, we extended super-resolution imaging to the neural-circuit scale and developed a large volume, STORM reconstruction platform, which allows us to map the synaptic connectivity in neural circuits and determine the molecular identities of synapses (excitatory versus inhibitory, neurotransmitter receptor composition, etc.; Figure 5).
 Using this approach, we mapped the synaptic input fields of several neuron types and revealed novel organization of synapses in the direction-selective circuit in the retina.

 3. Chromatin structure in the nucleus.
 We used STORM to image the structure of functional and dysfunctional mouse telomeres in collaboration with Titia de Lange (The Rockefeller University).
 We resolved the telomere loop (t-loop) structure in mouse telomeres and found that TRF2, a shelterin protein, is required for t-loop formation (Figure 6).
-This finding provides a structural basis to explain how TRF2 inhibits ATP-dependent DNA damage response and nonhomologous end joining at the ends of linear chromosomes
+This finding provides a structural basis to explain how DNA damage response through ATM signaling and DNA repair through nonhomologous end joining are inhibited by TRF2 at the ends of linear chromosomes

 Increasing evidence suggest that the 3D organization of the genome is critical for gene expression regulation and other genome functions.
 We recently demonstrated the ability to image the 3D organization of chromatin with nanometer-scale resolution in collaboration with Ting Wu (Harvard Medical School).
 We studied the 3D structure of chromatin domains in different epigenetic states, including transcriptionally active, inactive, and Polycomb-repressed states.
 Our results showed substantial differences in the structural organization of chromatin in different epigenetic states with direct implications on gene regulation, as well as molecular mechanisms that are responsible for the different structural organizations (Figure 7).